AlexC01/URL-Shortening/README.md

 ## Description

-This a landing page with a API for shortening urls, this is the functionality of the page:
+This a landing page with an API for shortening urls, this is the functionality of the page:

 - Shorten any valid URL
 - See a list of their shortened links, even after refreshing the browser